Should You Upgrade Your House Before Selling?

 - Fiber cement siding replacements: Fiber cement siding costs anywhere from $8.50 to $14.50 per square foot to install and recoups 85.5% of the cost.
 Expect to pay $6,555 – $21,894 on average to replace the siding on home (Timeline: 2 weeks).

 - Finish the basement: Finishing a basement will run you $12,222 – $33,239 on average, but can cost up to $34,000, depending on your square footage and your future plans for the space.
 Compare quotes from local contractors to find your best basement finishing deal.
 You can potentially recoup up to 70% of the cost (Timeline: 9 weeks).

 DIY Projects To Increase Profit

-Do-it-yourself projects can help save on labor costs and increase your ability to spread your DIY wings.
+Do-it-yourself (DIY) projects can help save on labor costs and increase your ability to spread your DIY wings.
 You can choose from many small- to mid-scale projects without professional help:

 - Repaint your home’s interior: Paint makes a home look larger and well-maintained.
 Choose neutral colors such as gray and greige, the current best colors for selling a house.

 - Make your home lighter, brighter and more inviting: Try to cover every 50 square feet with at least 100 watts of electricity.
 Try to include ambient (overhead) lighting, task-specific lighting (such as under-cabinet and reading lights) and accent light fixtures for tables or walls.

 - Update your cabinets: Especially if they’re mild-toned or honey oak color or feature dated hardware, cabinets can make your house look out of style.
 You can paint the cabinets for a less expensive option.

 - Add cellular blinds: Get rid of curtains or dated heavy drapery that block light and make your space look smaller.